teivah/100-go-mistakes/docs/index.md

 Regarding what to export, the rule is pretty straightforward.
 We should minimize what should be exported as much as possible to reduce the coupling between packages and keep unnecessary exported elements hidden.
 If we are unsure whether to export an element or not, we should default to not exporting it.
 Later, if we discover that we need to export it, we can adjust our code.
 Let’s also keep in mind some exceptions, such as making fields exported so that a struct can be unmarshaled with encoding/json.

 Organizing a project isn’t straightforward, but following these rules should help make it easier to maintain.
 However, remember that consistency is also vital to ease maintainability.
 Therefore, let’s make sure that we keep things as consistent as possible within a codebase.

+???+ note

+    In 2023, the Go team has published an official guideline for organizing / structuring a Go project: [go.dev/doc/modules/layout](https://go.dev/doc/modules/layout)

 ### Creating utility packages (#13)